Skip to main content

 Any changes made to L3 interfaces of MS Switches in Warm Spare may cause VRRP Transitions for a brief period of time.
 This might result in a temporary suspension in the routing functionality of the switch for a few seconds.
 We recommend making any changes to L3 interfaces during a change window to minimize the impact of potential downtime.

-Licensing on MS VRRP
+Licensing on switching VRRP

 • Was this article helpful?